Shoichi-Hasegawa0628/SpCoNavi/README.md

 - Speech recognition system: Julius dictation-kit-v4.4 GMM-HMM/DNN-HMM (N-best output)

 ## Preparation for execution
+【Spatial concept learning】
+SpCoNavi needs the learning data files by SpCoSLAM or other spatial concept formation methods.
+It is assumed that a reasonably accurate map of the environment, spatial concepts, and lexicon, will have already been acquired.
+This assumption implies that SpCoSLAM has already been in operation in the environment and each model parameter for the learning result from the last time-step has been fixed.

 【Command for preparation】
 ~~~
 sudo pip install numpy scipy matplotlib numba
 ~~~

-【Notes】
-If you get the following warning statement at runtime, please install or update `colorama` with pip.
+Notes: If you get the following warning statement at runtime, please install or update `colorama` with pip.
 ~~~
 /usr/local/lib/python2.7/dist-packages/numba/errors.py:104: UserWarning: Insufficiently recent colorama version found.
 Numba requires colorama >= 0.3.9
   warnings.warn(msg)